Reading and Phonics

 - Writing tasks.

-Oxford Reading Tree is our core reading scheme through KS1.
-In order to create variety and meet the needs and interests of all our learners, we supplement this with Collins Big Cat and Phonics Bug Reading Schemes.
-Within Early Years and KS1 we use fully decodable (phonics) books.
-The children progress to using 'Decode and Develop' books which are approximately 75% decodable.
+Oxford Reading Tree is our core reading scheme through out the school.
+However, in order to create variety and meet the needs and interests of all our learners, we supplement this with Collins Big Cat and Phonics Bug Reading Schemes.
+Within Early Years and KS1 children read fully decodable (phonics) books alongside 'Decode and Develop' books which are approximately 75% decodable.
 We also support early readers with picture books.

-Within KS1, we also engage the children in group reading sessions called guided reading.
-Children sit with other children who are of a similar ability.
+Within KS1 and once fluent, we engage the children in guided reading sessions.
+Children sit with other children who are of a similar ability following John Murray's Reading Explorer strategy.

-Children at TCP get a variety of opportunities to read for pleasure and for understanding where we work hard to ensure that they have the skills needed to fully appreciate the power of the written word!
+In addition to their reading scheme books, children at TCP take home books weekly from the school's libraries.
+They get a variety of opportunities to read for pleasure and for understanding where we work hard to ensure that they have the skills needed to fully appreciate the power of the written word!

 Click on the book below to link to The Book Trust's Bookfinder which will help you discover the very best children's books: magical mysteries, astonishing adventures and fantastic non-fiction.
 Simply choose an age range, pick as many themes as you want to, search through thousands of book reviews, and get reading.
 Enjoy!